-45. Credit cooperatives (also known as credit unions) are a popular type of collective savings arrangement for MSMEs and individual entrepreneurs.
-They are formally regulated organizations jointly owned and controlled by their members and are often non-profit.
+- 45. Credit cooperatives (also known as credit unions) are a popular type of collective savings arrangement for MSMEs and individual entrepreneurs.
+They are formally regulated non-profit organizations jointly owned and controlled by their members.
 Their purpose is to meet the financial (including credit and savings) needs of their members while often also serving their common economic, social and cultural aspirations.
-As such, credit cooperatives are legally recognized and registered associations with their own statutes and banking licence where required, and their operation is often subject to specific laws and regulations.
+As such, credit cooperatives are legally recognised and registered associations with their own statutes and banking license where required, and their operation is often subject to specific laws and regulations.
 Their members deposit their savings in a common pool with the aim of creating a fund to satisfy their credit and other financial needs.
-Membership in credit cooperatives may be restricted to employees of a particular company, residents of a defined neighbourhood, members of a certain labour union or religious organizations, and their immediate families.

-46. Other collective savings and credit arrangements consist of rotating savings and credit associations (ROSCA), and accumulating savings and credit associations (ASCA).
-While generally not formally recognized or regulated by State law, ROSCAs and ASCAs are a popular source of financing for micro and small enterprises, individual entrepreneurs and traders, particularly women.
-Under the ROSCA arrangement, individuals form a group and select a treasurer who periodically (e.g., daily, weekly) collects a given amount from each member.
+Membership in cooperative banks may be restricted to employees of a particular company, residents of a defined neighbourhood, members of a certain labour union or religious organizations, and their immediate families. - 46.
+Other collective savings and credit arrangements consist of rotating savings and credit associations (ROSCA), and accumulating savings and credit associations (ASCA).
+While generally not formally recognised or regulated by State law, ROSCAs and ASCAs are a popular source of financing for micro and small enterprises, individual entrepreneurs and traders, particularly women.
+Under the ROSCA arrangement, individuals form a group and select a treasurer who periodically (e.g. daily, weekly) collects a given amount from each member.
 The money collected is then transferred in rotation to each member of the group.
 In comparison, members of an ASCA save money through regular deposits with a treasurer.
 The money deposited can also be lent to members under certain terms and for a fee.
 Given the way they function, the amount of the credit supplied through ROSCAs and ASCAs is generally limited to the amount that their members can collect jointly.
 Moreover, access to credit by ROSCAs and ASCAs can be limited when the funds collected cannot be moved over large distances as may be the case in rural areas where local markets may be segmented from national markets and there is no access to appropriate money transfer services.
 In a number of jurisdictions, ROSCAs and ASCAs are commonly referred to as tontines.
 In addition to taking the form of a ROSCA or an ASCA tontines may also be a hybrid of both types.
-In some countries, there also exist a form of individual tontine (known as a "mobile banker") where monetary contribution is made by one person to a tontine who typically visits the person to collect contribution, thus saving their time to deposit their savings elsewhere.
+In some countries, there also exist a form of individual tontines (known as "mobile bankers") where monetary contribution is made by one person to a tontine who typically visits the person to collect contribution, thus saving their time to deposit their savings elsewhere.

 47. Loans extended by such collective credit and savings arrangements are also subject to the existing rules of commercial law concerning contract formation and dispute resolution.
 In some jurisdictions, their operation is also subject to specific laws and regulations.
 Such arrangements are generally used by micro and small enterprises to obtain credit and often do not allow savings to be collected from more than a small group of individuals well known to one another.
-Moreover, there is a risk of potential breakdown of certain arrangements if a member defaults.
+The functioning of such arrangements is built upon trust among members, and the funds collected cannot be moved over large distances which limits the supply of credit, especially in rural areas where local markets may be segmented from national markets.
+Moreover, there is a risk of potential breakdown of certain arrangements if a member defaulted.